minhhieu76qng/dsv-docs/docs/bitbucket.md

 }
 ```

 Check syntax errors by: `nginx -t`.
-If it's ok, we cant restart nginx service
+If it's ok, we can restart nginx service
 ```bash
 systemctl restart nginx
 ```